axiros/redis_auto_del/README.md

 make ax_redis_auto_del
 ```

-After that you got a file called `libax_redis_auto_del.so`.
+After that, you got a file called `libax_redis_auto_del.so`.

 # Installing

-Install the build module via adding the folling line into the redis config file:
+Install the module via adding the folling line into the redis config file:

 `loadmodule <folder>/libax_redis_auto_del.so`